 Before you line up for Grid Tech, please make sure that there are no loose items in your vehicle (including your Frunk/Trunk).
-Make sure your numbers are on your car, and please remove your EZPass.
+Make sure your assigned numbers for the event are on your car, and please remove your EZPass.

 When it is your turn to be tech’d, please listen to the instructions from the Tech Team.
 The Tech Team will be checking the engine bay, your frunk/trunk, lug torque specs, gas cap, and brake pads and brake lights.

 In order to be as efficient as possible, please pop your engine compartment, frunk/trunk and know the torque specification for your vehicle.Grid tech will close just prior to the drivers meeting (about 8 AM, but check schedule).
 Late arrival at grid tech could cause you to miss run groups so please be prompt.